Running into a blank 404 page is one of the most frustrating experiences someone can have on the internet.

 When your backlinks become broken, it prevents Google from crawling your website effectively and it stops PageRank from passing between those referring domains to yours.
 It also depletes your allocated amount for crawling (from Google), and can lead to indexation problems.

-Creates a Bad User Experience
+They Create a Bad User Experience

 Broken backlinks that lead to 404 pages with no other context are frustrating and confusing, and bad news has a way of getting around the internet.
 44% of users will tell their friends when they have a bad online experience.